 (Pocket-lint) - It seems like every year there's a new fad toy that's come to market just in time for Christmas and with high demand and limited stock, the shops are full of parents fighting to get the last one off the shelf.

-Over the last 40 years, there's almost always been a range of popular toys that have been as much torment to parents as they have been a joy to the children.
+Over the last decades, there's almost always been a range of popular toys that have been as much torment to parents as they have been a joy to the children.

 The happiness that comes when that present is taken from under the tree and unwrapped is undeniable, but the hassle of getting it there might have broken more than a bank account.

 Join us as we take a tour back through the last four decades to show you the most popular toys for the Christmas period.

 41 years ago this year, with the release of the original Star Wars film, came a wave of merchandising that included these Kennar action figures.